Some aspects of semi-harmonious quasi-projection pairs: Introduction and preliminaries

-As an application, the common similarity and the unitary equivalence of operators are dealt with in Section~\ref{sec:Common similarity} in the setting of semi-harmonious quasi-projection pairs.
+The common similarity and the unitary equivalence of operators are dealt with in Section~\ref{sec:Common similarity} in the setting of semi-harmonious quasi-projection pairs.
 For each semi-harmonious quasi-projection pair, an operator with non-zero parameters is defined by \eqref{equ:def of W}, and it is proved in Theorem~\ref{thm:similarity} that such an operator is invertible and is in fact a common solution of \eqref{equ:algera isomorphism-01} and \eqref{equ:algera isomorphism-02}.
 Employing \eqref{equ:algera isomorphism-01} and \eqref{equ:algera isomorphism-02} yields the modified equation \eqref{long equ for W}, which leads obviously to equation \eqref{long equ for arbitrary X}.
-It is shown in Theorem~\ref{thm:long equ for U-01} that for each semi-harmonious quasi-projection pair, equation \eqref{long equ for W} has a solution of unitary operator given by \eqref{equ:form of U}.
+It is shown in Theorem~\ref{thm:long equ for U-01} that for each semi-harmonious quasi-projection pair, equation \eqref{long equ for W} has a solution of unitary operator with the form \eqref{equ:form of U}.
 Meanwhile, a counterexample is constructed in Theorem~\ref{thm:counterexample} to show that when the underlying quasi-projection pair fails to be semi-harmonious, equation \eqref{long equ for arbitrary X} may have no solution of invertible operator.
-Another application is concerned with a norm equation associated with the Friedrichs angle, which is dealt with in Section~\ref{sec: Friedrichs angle} in the general setting of quasi-projection pairs.
+A norm equation associated with the Friedrichs angle is dealt with in Section~\ref{sec: Friedrichs angle} in the general setting of quasi-projection pairs.
 Under the weakest condition, the validity of equation \eqref{equ:Friedrichs angle equation} is verified in Theorem~\ref{thm:Friedrichs angle equation}.

 We recall briefly some basic knowledge about adjointable operators on Hilbert $C^*$-modules.
 For more details, the reader is referred to \cite{Lance,MT,Paschke}.
 Hilbert $C^*$-modules are generalizations of Hilbert spaces by allowing the inner product to take values in a $C^*$-algebra rather than in the complex field.
 Given Hilbert $C^*$-modules $H$ and $K$ over a $C^*$-algebra $\mathfrak{A}$, let $\mathcal{L}(H,K)$ denote the set of all adjointable operators from $H$ to $K$, with the abbreviation $\mathcal{L}(H)$ whenever $H=K$.
 Let $\mathcal{L}(H)_{\mbox{sa}}$ (resp.\,$\mathcal{L}(H)_+$) denote the set of all self-adjoint (resp.\,positive) elements in the $C^*$-algebra $\mathcal{L}(H)$.
 In the special case that $H$ is a Hilbert space, we use the notation $\mathbb{B}(H)$ instead of $\mathcal{L}(H)$.